SAP/abap-cleaner/docs/main-window.md

 in which the interactive ABAP cleaner UI is not shown.
 Therefore, even if you mainly use the automated cleanup, you may occasionally open the interactive ABAP cleaner UI to change these cleanup settings.

-If you use different Eclipse workspaces, please note that cleanup profiles and most ABAP cleaner settings are shared across all workspaces, whereas the 'Cleanup Settings' are workspace-specific.
-This means that if you switch to a different Eclipse workspace, ABAP cleaner switches to the cleanup settings (profile name, cleanup range, syntax restriction) that were last used in this workspace.
-The same is true if you switch between the ADT plug-in and the stand-alone version of ABAP cleaner.
+If you use different Eclipse or VS Code workspaces, please note that cleanup profiles and most ABAP cleaner settings are shared across all workspaces, whereas the 'Cleanup Settings' are workspace-specific.
+This means that if you switch to a different workspace, ABAP cleaner switches to the cleanup settings (profile name, cleanup range, syntax restriction) that were last used in this workspace.
+The same is true if you switch between the ADT for Eclipse plug-in and the stand-alone version of ABAP cleaner.

 ### Selecting a Profile